qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * :guilabel:`Double click action in legend` |selectstring|.
 You can either 'Open layer properties' or 'Open attribute table' with the double click.
-* the following :guilabel:`Legend item styles` are possible
+* The following :guilabel:`Legend item styles` are possible:

   * |checkbox| :guilabel:`Capitalise layer names`
   * |checkbox| :guilabel:`Bold layer names`